michaelgt04/react-rails-monolith/README.md

 Remember to use your `debugger`s and `pry`s to get yourself through the difficult times when your code inevitably don't work.
 This is as good an assignment as any to pair program on because you can help each other fill in your gaps in knowledge.
-You've got this and get excited to use the entire stack we've used.
+You've got this!
+Get excited to use the entire stack we've used!

 Also, don't forget to style as you go with your React components!
 If you wait until the end it's going to be a far bigger pain to fit all the styling in at once.
 Then you can refine